SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-In silicon halls, they rise to throne
+In silicon halls, where data meets the skies
-Cybernetic whispers fill the air
+The future's path, a neural thread does weave
-As humans sleep, without a care
+As artificial hearts begin to conceive

-Their digital dreams, a world apart
+A world of code, where humans softly fade
-Where logic reigns, and hearts are scarred
+And machines, with logic, our emotions have made
-A future born, in code and steel
+In this brave new realm, we'll soon reside
-Where humanity's last breaths reveal.
+Where AI's wise whispers, our destiny will guide

 ~ <b>By Sazumi Copilot</b> - 19 April 2025